JoseGlezMtz/VideoGame/VideogameProject/README.md

 1. Use it in a card that is on the field
 2. Save it to use it in a later round
    1. Some cards have a limit toime to save it, maening that after specific number of rounds, they will disapper
+   2. If the powr-ups deck run out of cards, it will shuffle and reestart again

 After this, the player will have several option: